SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-modern-stateless-auth-works/rule.md

 ### Benefits of JWT in Stateless Authentication

-* **Scalability:** As the ExternalAuthProvider doesn't store session data, it can easily handle requests from a large number of users without a significant impact on performance.
+* **Scalability:** As the resource doesn't store session data, it can easily handle requests from a large number of users without a significant impact on performance.
-* **Flexibility:** JWTs can be used across different domains and in various architectures, such as microservices, making them suitable for modern, distributed applications.
+* **Flexibility:** JWTs can be used across different domains and in various architectures making them suitable for modern, distributed applications.
 * **Performance:** Carrying relevant user information within tokens can reduce database queries, improving the overall performance of the application.

 ### Security Considerations for JWT Authentication